Pressure Washing Quote Calculator

 Formula Core:

-| Term | Meaning | Control or result |
+| Term | Meaning | Where it comes from |

 |---|---|---|

-r | Starting customer-facing unit rate. | Base service rate |
+r | Starting customer-facing unit rate. | Base service rate. |

-A | Access and water difficulty factor. | Access and water |
+A | Access and water difficulty factor. | Access and water. |

-M | Market profile multiplier. | Market profile |
+M | Local market multiplier. | Market profile. |

-V | Volume adjustment for very small or large jobs. | Calculated from quantity |
+V | Volume adjustment for larger jobs after the threshold is exceeded. | Calculated from quantity and surface type. |

 |---|---|---|

-Safety And Accuracy Notes:
+Safety and Accuracy Notes:

 Worked Examples: